bdesham/biogoo/README.md

 ## Version history

+* 3.0 (2020-02-01)
+    - Added support for 256-color terminals.
+    - Changed the color scheme of the popup menu from red with green scrollbars to orange with gray scrollbars.
+    - Added support for the CursorLineNr, Ignore, SignColumn, StatusLineTerm, and StatusLineTermNC highlighting groups.
 * 2.1 (2017-11-11)
     - Made relatively minor changes to the brightness and saturation of several of the colors.
 * 2.0 (2016-04-28)